vipanhduc07/auto-change-ip-expressvpn/README.md

 This is the ExpressVPN IP changer tool developed by @anhduc07.

 USER GUIDE

+Enable the tool and run it with Administrator privileges — otherwise, it will throw an error.

 Interval (s):
 + The time interval for automatic IP switching (unit: seconds).